answers to frequently asked questions.

 Our providers will evaluate your symptoms and recommend the best course of action.
 Care Anywhere is available Monday through Saturday from 8 a.m. to 6 p.m., and Sundays from 9 a.m. to 5 p.m.

 If you’re having symptoms of COVID-19, call your primary care doctor or schedule a virtual visit using Care Anywhere for an evaluation and medical advice.
 Anyone who has trouble breathing, persistent pain or pressure in their chest, new confusion or inability to arouse, or bluish lips or face should seek immediate medical attention.

-The CDC recently updated guidance to the general public on the wearing of cloth or fabric masks.
+The CDC recommends individuals wear facemasks in public settings, particularly where physical distancing is hard to abide by, including areas where you might be in close proximity to each other, such as groceries stores and pharmacies.
 Recent studies have shown that “a significant portion of individuals with coronavirus lack symptoms (“asymptomatic”) and that even those who eventually develop symptoms (“pre-symptomatic”) can transmit the virus to others before showing symptoms,” per the CDC.